 Regardless of the hardships, the Norse peoples were able to travel far and wide, even reaching the New World some five hundred years before Columbus, a testament to their ingenuity and skills.

 In this post we focused on the Longships created during the Viking Age (793–1066 AD).
-This is an incredibly vast subject, and there is a very distinct possibility that we will have more posts about it in the near future.
+This is an incredibly vast subject, and there are a lot more information that could not fit in a simple blog post, so there is a very distinct possibility that we will have more posts about it in the near future.

 Småhefte "Sjøfart", Bergen Sjøfartsmuseum